 “The development of consistent, transparent, and comparable methane intensity metrics is essential for end users and other ESG stakeholders to ensure that the product is sustainably sourced,” said Richard F. McMahon, Jr., Senior Vice President of Energy Supply & Finance at the Edison Electric Institute.

-To learn more about Veritas, register to attend our September 30 GTI Tech Talk on the initiative, open to members of the public and the press.
-Or visit the website at www.gti.energy/Veritas.
+To learn more about Veritas, watch the recorded GTI Tech Talk on the initiative, or visit the website at www.gti.energy/Veritas.

 Share This News